dovydasgulbinas/dovydasgulbinas.github.io/articles/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.md

     hyperion-remote -e "Knight rider"

-If you gets your lights running are ok to go!
+If you got your lights running are ok to go!

-NOTE: In my case Homeassistant and Hyperion are on a different machines therefore I needed to setup a password-less ssh connection from my Homeassistant RPi -> Kodi RPi*
+NOTE: In my case Homeassistant and Hyperion are on a different machine therefore I needed to set up a password-less ssh connection from my Homeassistant RPi → Kodi RPi*

 Now login to your second machine running `Homeassistant` service.
 ```sh